PNG to SVG Converter (Image Tracer)

 - Drag your PNG file onto the upload zone, or click it to select a file.

-- Click the "Convert to SVG" button to start the tracing process.
+- Click the "Trace Image" button to perform the initial conversion.

-- A preview of your new SVG will appear on the right.
+- A live preview of your new SVG will appear on the right.

-- Download the SVG file or the raw SVG code to use in your projects.
+- Download the final SVG file or the raw SVG code.

 Conversion Output